Instant vs Gradual Self Improvement and Spiritual Growth

 To all of these questions the answer is, NO!

-So why should it be different with inner development methods?
+So why should it be different with inner development methods, with self-improvement or meditation?

 Strengthening your ability to focus your mind, developing inner strength, overcoming negative habits, developing psychic powers, or making progress with spiritual growth is gradual process.
-It requires work and time, just like any other skill.
+This process requires work, effort and time, just like developing any other skill.

-In all my articles I speak about the necessity of inner work and perseverance.
+In my articles I speak about the necessity of inner work and perseverance.
+These are the prerequisites for success in any area of life.
 You need to devote time and energy to gain results.
-You may not like hearing this, but any kind of success requires more than just listening to a MP3 or visualizing for 2-3 minutes a day.
+You may not like hearing this, but every success requires more than just listening to a MP3, visualizing for 2-3 minutes a day or repeating affirmations for a moment or two..

 We often hear about methods that create results almost instantly.
-You need to use your common sense and not accept them without thinking.
+You need to use your common sense and not accept everything without thinking.
 Techniques that promise quick results might work for the one who invented them, but not necessarily for other people.
 Everyone begins from a different starting point and at a different level of development.
-What helped the author might not help everyone else.
+What helped one person might not help everyone else.

 This is why there are so many books and so many teachers.
 Different people need different approaches.

 If you wish to use hypnosis or listen to subliminal MP3, do so.
-These are passive methods, but to reach high and far and be in charge of your life you need to use the active methods that require action, practice and work and studying.
+These are passive methods, which do not require effort on your part.
+However, if you wish to reach far, be in control of your life and of your skills, widen your awareness, and develop real inner strength, you need to use active methods that require study, inner work, action and practice.

-Real results in self improvement, spiritual growth or meditation require time and effort.
-When you understand their importance and benefits, the work will not be regarded as drudgery or a task that you need to carry out, but as an action that you love and enjoy doing.
+Real results with self improvement, visualization, affirmations, spiritual growth or meditation require time and effort.
+When you understand and realize the importance and benefits of the results, you will not look at the effort and work you need to do as drudgery or as an unpleasant task, but as something that you love and enjoy doing.